ZogopZ/2048/README.md

 # 2048

-A JavaScript implementation of the single-player sliding block puzzle game.
+This is a JavaScript implementation of the single-player sliding block puzzle game.

 # How to run